qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 This was much better, and I could use the portafilter (without the basket, as William demonstrated) to push the screen and gasket up into the grouphead.

+Update: I realised after posting this, and re-examining the schematic diagram that came in the service kit, that the "other" gasket was perhaps not an alternative filter holder gasket, but a group sleeve gasket - item number 77 in the schematic (see later for a section of that diagram).
+The group sleeve is the light-coloured plastic or bakelite cylinder inside of the grouphead, inside which the piston moves.
+I couldn't get this off as I didn't have the right tool, but I'd decided that that was fine, I'd do that next time.
+Anyway, I think I now realise what this "spare" gasket is for.

 **The group to boiler gasket**

 I didn't forget to replace the gasket between the grouphead and the boiler itself, that was the easiest part.
 It's important to note here, however, that I heeded William's advice not to over-tighten the two bolts that hold the grouphead onto the boiler.
 On tightening them, I came to feel a natural "stop" and didn't apply any further torque.